The ins and out on how to test fertility and where to get it done

 So, when should you consider chatting with a doctor or fertility specialist about your reproductive help?
 Obviously, we're big advocates for being proactive and conducting things like ovarian reserve testing early.

-• If you're 35 years old or younger and have been trying to conceive naturally for over a year without success.
+• If you're over 36 years old and have been trying to conceive naturally for over a year without success.

-• If you are concerned about your fertility (such as you've received treatment for cancer, think you might have an STI or have irregular periods).
+• If you are concerned about your fertility (for example, if you've received treatment for cancer or think you might have an STI).

 Image credit: Kin / Pexels + Karolina Grabowska